-2018 is the 250th anniversary of circus and Circus250 is being celebrated nationwide and across Europe.
+2018 is the 250th anniversary of circus and Circus250 has been celebrated nationwide and across Europe.

-What we call ‘contemporary circus’ was formed in the 1970s as a radical break from circus’ traditional form.
-It has continued to evolve during the last 50 years and in 2018, a great deal has changed.
 Circus has expanded as an art form and can now be found outside the ring or the tent and in every kind of venue, festival and site-specific event.
-Yet like the circus of old, contemporary circus has grown and spread around the world, it is about the live event, of shared experiences, and about the extraordinary physical capability of the human body.
+But like the circus of old, contemporary circus is about the live event, of shared experiences, and about the extraordinary physical capability of the human body.
 Our 2018 programme has been all these things and more.
 Take a look at the photo gallery and see for yourself.